LianzheWang/EVIS/README.md

 In our paper "Active Gradual Domain Adaptation: Dataset and Approach", to evaluate the model performance on web applications with gradual domain drift, we use an automatic approach to construct a new Evolving-Image-Search (EVIS) dataset.
 EVIS consists of real-world web images that appeared in Google image search results.

+The "40" in EVIS-40 stands for there are 40 per-category image samples included for each month's searching result in the data set.

 ## How to Use EVIS Dataset
 The whole dataset could be downloaded directly from this repository.
 You may also download compressed dataset from link: